poorvi1704/Ecommerce-Product-Categorization-Hackathon-/README.md

 # Important note
   1.Before you run this jupyter notebook, please make sure to update the neccesary dataset path in the notebook as per your local system's path.

-  2. Please unzip the file under in the model folder.
+  2. Please unzip the file under in the model folder to check see the model.